 The chemicals used to dye clothes also impact the workers who, in some factories, don’t have adequate protective clothing and may inhale toxic fumes.

 According to the experts, in Dhaka, there are a growing number of factories that comply with international standards on chemical use and management, but there are still many smaller or subcontracted factories where these standards and procedures are not met.

 Nevertheless, the change is occurring, as Bangladeshi textile producers are taking environmental responsibility more seriously than before, with brands committing to initiatives to reduce their toxic waste that pollutes the environment.

-As many companies do not have the training, knowledge, or the funds to treat wastewater discharge or invest in new waterless or environmentally-friendly technologies, this problem has become a huge threat to the ecosystems.
+As many companies do not have the training, knowledge, or funds to treat wastewater discharge or invest in new waterless or environmentally-friendly technologies, this problem has become a huge threat to ecosystems.

-Be that as it may, the governments and the textile industry is becoming aware of the obnoxious effects of the wrong treatment and discharge of wastewater from the garment factories.
+Be that as it may, governments and the textile industry are becoming aware of the obnoxious effects of the wrong treatment and discharge of wastewater from garment factories.

 The factories and dye houses are increasingly being moved into industrial zones with centralized wastewater treatment plants or being threatened with fines and closure if they don’t follow the regulations.